The Swiss Alps 100 is a GREEN COMMITMENT event.

 We are working with almightytree.ch

 in order to give participants the option to not get a race t-shirt but donate the costs of that shirt towards planting a tree in Switzerland.
 For every 6 donated t-shirts Almighty Tree is planting a new tree in Switzerland.
+To date, 143 runners

 To mark the Swiss Alps 100 courses we are using approximately 2500 flags and 1500 ribbons.
 In order to dramatically reduce waste we pay more for flags, which have a bamboo stick instead of a plastic stick.
 Bamboo sticks are stronger and we reuse about 95% of the marking flags.
 The ribbons are made of fabric and not plastic and they have stainless steel clips which not only makes it easy to mark the course and remove them.
 More importantly, they do not break or rust and can be used year after year.